Example OpenAI model. apiVersion: ark.mckinsey.com/v1alpha1 kind: Model metadata: name: default spec: # The 'completion' type is for text completion models. # The 'openai' provider supports any OpenAI specification compatible model, # including OpenAI, Google Gemini (in OpenAI compatibility mode), A

 Load sensitive header values from Kubernetes Secrets or configuration from ConfigMaps:

-apiVersion: v1 kind: Secret metadata: name: gateway-credentials type: Opaque stringData: api-key: "your-gateway-api-key" --- apiVersion: v1 kind: ConfigMap metadata: name: app-config data: user-agent: "MyApp/1.0" --- apiVersion: ark.mckinsey.com/v1alpha1 kind: Model metadata: name: default spec: type: azure model: value: gpt-4o config: azure: baseUrl: value: "https://your-resource.openai.azure.com" apiKey: valueFrom: secretKeyRef: name: azure-openai-key key: token apiVersion: value: "2024-12-01-preview" headers: # Load from Secret - name: X-API-Gateway-Key value: valueFrom: secretKeyRef: name: gateway-credentials key: api-key # Load from ConfigMap - name: User-Agent value: valueFrom: configMapKeyRef: name: app-config key: user-agent # Direct value - name: X-Client-ID value: value: "production-client"
+apiVersion: v1 kind: Secret metadata: name: gateway-credentials type: Opaque stringData: api-key: "your-gateway-api-key" --- apiVersion: v1 kind: ConfigMap metadata: name: app-config data: user-agent: "MyApp/1.0" --- apiVersion: ark.mckinsey.com/v1alpha1 kind: Model metadata: name: default spec: provider: azure type: completion model: value: gpt-4o config: azure: baseUrl: value: "https://your-resource.openai.azure.com" apiKey: valueFrom: secretKeyRef: name: azure-openai-key key: token apiVersion: value: "2024-12-01-preview" headers: # Load from Secret - name: X-API-Gateway-Key value: valueFrom: secretKeyRef: name: gateway-credentials key: api-key # Load from ConfigMap - name: User-Agent value: valueFrom: configMapKeyRef: name: app-config key: user-agent # Direct value - name: X-Client-ID value: value: "production-client"

 OpenAI Provider Headers